b10tran/GDS/docs/info.md

 ## How to test

 My circuit has NOT, MUX, and AND gates that turn on the LED's.
+When you turn on the LED's correctly, it should form the letter A.

 ## External hardware